tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 {% include activity.html %}

 Look at about 5 different APIs (choose any of those listed on the page).
 Look for one thing that the APIs have in common.
-I provide a list of patterns in the next topic: [Design patterns overview docs](pubapis_design_patterns.html).
+I provide a list of patterns in the next topic: [Design patterns with API doc sites](pubapis_design_patterns.html).

 {% include note.html content="By analyzing API doc sites first before presenting conclusions, I hope to implement more of an inductive, unbiased approach toward the conclusions I draw about API docs in this course." %}